What is a VEVO Visa Check?

 VEVO vs. DVS Passport Check

-- Use the Document Verification Service (DVS) to verify the identity details on a visa record.
+It’s important to understand the distinction between a VEVO check and a DVS Passport check, as they serve different purposes.- Use the Document Verification Service (DVS) to verify the identity details on a visa record.
 It confirms that the document number, name, and date of birth match the record held by the Department of Home Affairs.

 - Use the Visa Entitlement Verification Online (VEVO) check to verify the current visa status and conditions (e.g., work rights, study limitations) linked to a foreign passport.